Salaah01/django-action-triggers/README.md

-# Django Action Trigger (In Development)
+# Django Action Triggers (In Development)

 ## Description

-Django Action Trigger is a Django application that allows the user to trigger actions based on changes in the database.
+Django Action Triggers is a Django application that allows the user to trigger actions based on changes in the database.
 These actions may be hitting a webhook, adding a message to a queue.

 These triggers can be triggered either in the code, or by the UI in the Django admin interface.